 Allen Friedman, VP of Payment Solutions at Ingenico, told CardFellow that businesses using an Ingenico model credit card machine may need to, “Get a download from their acquirer, processor, or software developer to add that card range from Mastercard in their device.”

 Note that just because you use one of the machines listed above doesn’t guarantee you’ll need an update, but it’s worth contacting your processor to confirm.
-It’s also important to note that a machine not listed here may still require an update, depending on your processor and the machine itself.
+It’s also important to note that a machine not listed here may still require an update.
+Whether you need one depends on your processor and the machine itself.

 Older machines that are no longer sold/supported by the manufacturer may not be update-eligible.